ShusakuASANO/KYOCHAN_Chiral/README.md

 # KYOCHAN_Chiral
 KYOCHAN_Chiral is a standalone software for automated analysis of stereochemical stability of dynamic chiral molecules using a microflow setup.
-Its details and benefits are described in a publication DOI:xxxxxxxx.
+Its details and benefits are described in a publication DOI:10.1021/acs.joc.1c00914.
 The newest version is 3.0, released in May 2021.
 The standalone executable file is provided here.
 Windows 10 PC is recommended.
 You may require an internet connection to install runtime engines (NI).

 **Files**